 How to Treat High Cholesterol Using Lifestyle Changes

 Any New York’s best internist would recommend lifestyle changes in conjunction with high cholesterol treatment.
 Ensuring you follow a healthy diet and receive enough exercise can help to reduce cholesterol levels.
 Your doctor would also recommend that you exercise for at least 30 minutes each day, for four days a week.
 However, it is vital to exercise appropriately for your fitness level, and we can advise you on suitable exercise programs to follow.

 Ideally, no more than 6% of your daily calories should come from saturated fat, and it is advisable to avoid foods with trans fats whenever possible.

 Get into the habit of reading food labels and choose foods containing polyunsaturated fats and monounsaturated fats.
 Eating plenty of fruits and vegetables and whole grains can also help decrease high cholesterol and triglyceride levels.
 Avoid eating fast food, processed meats, and junk food, and choose grilled and roasted foods instead of fried foods.

 It’s advisable to reduce alcohol intake because alcohol can increase triglyceride levels.

 High Cholesterol and Triglycerides Treatment Plan

-Lifestyle modifications combined with medication can often help to reduce cholesterol levels, and we can provide you with a suitable treatment plan to improve your health and to reduce your risk of heart disease.
+Lifestyle modifications combined with medication can often help reduce cholesterol levels.
+We can provide you with a suitable treatment plan to improve your health and reduce your risk of heart disease.